elianall/simulate-and-recover/README.md

   - **test_ez_diffusion.py**: Unit tests for the EZ diffusion functions.
   - **test.sh**: A bash script to run the test suite.

-NOTE: Assignment is written with assistance of ChatGPT, prompted to write a simulate and recover program for the EZ diffusion model using unit tests to define the EZ Diffusion model.
+NOTE: Assignment is written with assistance of ChatGPT, prompted to write a simulate and recover program for the EZ diffusion model using unit tests.

 ## How to Run
 To run simulation, execute from repository root: